marqo-ai/marqo/README.md

 - Async and non-blocking data upload and search.

 **🌌 Documents-in-documents-out**
-- Vector generation, storage, and retieval are provided out of the box.
+- Vector generation, storage, and retrieval are provided out of the box.
 - Build search, entity resolution, and data exploration application with using your text and images.
 - Build complex semantic queries by combining weighted search terms.
 - Filter search results using Marqo’s query DSL.